How to Track Mountain Gorillas in Uganda

 Seeing Gorillas During Low Season

-February and September are also good months for a safari vacation in Uganda since there are less tourists visiting and the lodges are not fully booked in comparison to the high season period.
-Mountain gorilla trekking, as well as chimpanzee trekking, goes on even during the rainy season, when the national parks are fully in operation.
+February and September are also good months for a safari in Uganda since there are fewer tourists visiting and the lodges are not fully booked in comparison to the high season period.
+Mountain gorilla trekking, as well as chimpanzee trekking, go on even during the rainy season when the national parks are fully in operation.

-In Rwanda and Congo, the rainy season lasts from late February though first rains start coming in March, April and May.
+In Rwanda and Congo, the rainy season lasts from late February through first rains start coming in March, April, and May.
 Many tourists avoid these months as the rain creates unfavorable conditions for jungle trekking.

 What to Bring on Your Gorilla Safari